 Modern filter element design has been the result of extensive research and technology.
 The drive has not only been to remove all contaminants as efficiently as possible but also to ensure the element retains as much dirt as possible, without clogging or losing efficiency.

-Filter performance is commonly quote by its absolute rating e.g. 3, 5, or 10micron.
+Filter performance is commonly quoted by its absolute rating e.g. 3, 5, or 10 micron.
 This refers to the maximum size of particle that will pass through it, however, there is no standard test for this size and it does not quantify its effectiveness.

 Individual filter elements have been developed for use with different fluids and based on how environmentally friendly they are to dispose of.

 Different types of hydraulic filter and air breather

 As well as the uses, listed above, there are a great many different installation types and instrumentation fittings.

 Pressure filters are line or manifold mounted and come with bypass valves or elements that can take full pressure across them without collapsing.
 These non-bypass elements are commonly used in servo systems where the valves are more expensive and would fail if the contamination reached them.